-David A. Kolb's active learning cognition theory also conforms closely to the basic tenants of Dewey, Freire and critical pedagogy.
-He emphasizes the importance of bringing lived experiences into the classroom for reflection and also believed that simulations and case studies coupled with lectures and reading, would round out the learning process and tie action to reflection.
-Kolb hypothesizes that there are four stages of learning: concrete experience, observation and reflection, the formation of abstract concepts, and then testing in new situations.
+David A. Kolb's active learning cognition theory also conforms closely to the basic tenets of Dewey, Freire, and critical pedagogy.
+He emphasizes the importance of bringing lived experiences into the classroom for reflection and believes that simulations and case studies, coupled with lectures and reading, would round out the learning process and tie action to reflection.
+Kolb hypothesizes that there are four stages of learning: concrete experience, observation and reflection, the formation of abstract concepts, and testing in new situations.
 These stages create a continuous cycle that can be entered into at any point but must be followed sequentially to create an engaged learning environment.
-The permeable boundaries between the classroom and the outside world are thought to enhance transmission of key knowledge to the larger community and vice versa.34
+The permeable boundaries between the classroom and the outside world are thought to enhance transmission of key knowledge to the larger community and vice versa.

 Problem-based learning (PBL) is also a method developed to produce engaged, active learners.
-Students are responsible for their learning which involves searching for solutions to issues that occur in the real world.
-"PBL is focused, experiential learning organized around the investigation, explanation, and resolution of meaningful problems.
-"Like Kolb's theory, PBL has a learning cycle composed of stages to be followed sequentially.
-One begins with a problem, real or hypothetical, identifies the key facts and then generates a hypothesis.
-The self directed aspect comes into play as the student then identifies deficiencies of knowledge in the next stage when trying to resolve the problem.
+Students are responsible for their learning, which involves searching for solutions to issues that occur in the real world.
+"PBL is focused, experiential learning organized around the investigation, explanation, and resolution of meaningful problems."
+Like Kolb's theory, PBL has a learning cycle composed of stages to be followed sequentially.
+The student begins with a problem, real or hypothetical, identifies the key facts, and then generates a hypothesis.
+The self-directed aspect comes into play as the student, in trying to resolve the problem, identifies deficiencies of knowledge in the next stage.
 The work is then to acquire and apply new knowledge in the next phase.
-The last stage is one termed abstraction which is the reflection on the total problem solving process.
+The last stage is abstraction-reflection on the total problem-solving process.

-Throughout this process students continually negotiate with other students and teachers in a cooperative, collaborative fashion to test out old and construct new categories of knowledge.

-Teachers serve as guides moving students through the cycle and each should be "an expert learner, able to model good strategies for learning and thinking, rather than an expert in the content itself."36 Each problem-solving cycle is intended to further each student's understanding of a self-determined goal that has been set; problem resolution is not an end in itself.
+Throughout this process, students continually negotiate with other students and teachers in a cooperative, collaborative fashion to test out old and construct new categories of knowledge.
+Teachers serve as guides moving students through the cycle, and each should be "an expert learner, able to model good strategies for learning and thinking, rather than an expert in the content itself."
+Each problem-solving cycle is intended to further each student's understanding of a self-determined goal that has been set; problem resolution is not an end in itself.
 The idea is to further the development of metacognitive skills in the students.
-These involve the ability to plan one's own problem solving process, as well as to monitor and evaluate it.37
+These involve the ability to plan one's own problem-solving process, as well as to monitor and evaluate it.

 Engaged, action-based learning and reflection is the core concept that links together these various theories of learning.
-The guiding principle is that "real life" issues provide opportunities for teachers and students to collaborate, problem-solve, and reflect and this leads to the formation of critical consciousness and authentic participatory democracy.
-This approach reinforces Dewey's notion that the intelligence and maturity of children develop best when they are involved in the quest to solve the puzzling real-world problems confronting them and their families and when they are given the opportunity to reflect deeply on these problems.38
+The guiding principle is that real-life issues provide opportunities for teachers and students to collaborate, problem-solve, and reflect, and this leads to the formation of critical consciousness and authentic participatory democracy.
+This approach reinforces Dewey's notion that the intelligence and maturity of children develop best when they are involved in the quest to solve the puzzling real-world problems confronting them and their families and given the opportunity to reflect deeply on these problems.

-The key to the development of a pedagogic model based on these theories of engaged learning is to structure practical activities, which enable students to use the knowledge and skills learned in the classroom to reflect on neighborhood problems and work collaboratively with residents and stakeholders to solve them.
-Against this backdrop, we developed a neo-democratic education model to guide our work at Futures Academy.39 In this approach, the goal is not simply to turn young people into good students, equipped the knowledge and skills required to earn a living, but also to imbue them with the desire to build a better, more socially just world.
+The key to the development of a pedagogical model based on these theories of engaged learning is to structure practical activities that enable students to use the knowledge and skills they learn in the classroom to reflect on neighborhood problems and work collaboratively with residents and stakeholders to solve them.
+Against this backdrop, we developed a neodemocratic education model to guide our work at Futures Academy.
+In this approach, the goal is not simply to turn young people into good students, equipped with the knowledge and skills required to earn a living.
+It is also to imbue them with the desire to build a better, more socially just world.